 Instructions

-• Add the potatoes to a platter, sprinkle them with grated parmesan cheese and a pinch of salt.
+• Add the crispy potatoes to a serving platter and top them with grated parmesan cheese and a pinch of salt.
+Begin quickly making the pan gravy.

 Nutrition